GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 The architecture protects data at rest through encryption, database auditing, and other measures.

 **Azure Storage**: To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/azure/storage/storage-service-encryption).
-This helps protect and safeguard cardholder data in support of organizational security commitments and compliance requirements defined by PCI DSS 3.2.
+This helps protect and safeguard cardholder data in support of organizational security commitments and compliance requirements defined by UK NHS GPG.

 **Azure Disk Encryption**: [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for data disks.
 The solution integrates with Azure Key Vault to help control and manage the disk-encryption keys.